sandredd/cs404.1-1/student-setup.md

 Part 3: Installing an IDE
 -------------------------
 An integrated development environment (IDE) is a tool that developers use to work on code.
 The IDE includes all of the elements necessary to compile, run, and debug our programs.
-You are not required to use any specific set of tools for this class outside of `git` and `bazel`.
+You aren't required to use any specific set of tools for this class outside of `git` and `bazel`.
 You may use whatever tools you prefer using and that includes your choice of IDE.
 It is up to you to determine whichever development environment works best for your personal tastes.
 As such, detailed instructions on how